mivano/mindbyte.nl/_posts/2019-02-27-add-http-compression-to-your-httpclient-in-dotnet-core-2-1.md

             });
 ```

 You can configure a new HttpClientHandler, check if compression is indeed supported and select the encodings you want to use.
-The HttpClient will now send the header and will automatically decompress the reponse when encoded.
+The HttpClient will now send the header and will automatically decompress the response when encoded.

 You can see the header by calling httpbin.org from within a controller: